> June Tabor > Songs > Hughie Graeme

 Hughie Graeme

 Ewan MacColl recorded two different versions of the Border ballad Hughie the Graeme: The first is from Sir Walter Scott, Minstrelsy of the Scottish Border.
 MacColl sang it unaccompanied on his and A.L.
 Lloyd’s 1956 Riverside album The English and Scottish Popular Ballads (The Child Ballads), Volume III; this recording was also included in 2009 on his Topic anthology Ballads.
-He also sang it with Peggy Seeger on the 1956 Tradition album Classic Scots Ballads.
-Kenneth S. Goldstein commented in the first album’s booklet:
+He also sang it with Peggy Seeger on the 1956 Tradition album Classic Scots Ballads, and he sang Hughie Graeme in 1964 on his Folkways album The English and Scottish Popular Ballads Vol. 2.
+Kenneth S. Goldstein noted on the first album:

 Several interesting theories have been put forward as to a historical basis for this ballad, but all rather inconclusively.
 Though several versions of it have been collected from English sources, the ballad most certainly is Scottish in origin.